vuesion/docs/en/guide/run.md

 ## Development mode and hot reloading

-Your application runs now in development mode, that means that webpack watches for changes.
+Your application currently runs in development mode, which means that webpack watches for changes.

 Every file in the `./src` directory will be hot reloaded, so you don't have to reload your browser or restart the dev server during development.

-That guarantees a really good dev-experience and will make you much more productive.
+That guarantees a really good dev experience and will make you much more productive.

 ::: tip i18n
-the only files that are not hot-reloaded are the files in the `./i18n` directory, you have to reload your browser to reflect the changes.
+the only files that are not hot-reloaded are the files in the `./i18n` directory; you have to reload your browser to reflect the changes.
 :::

 ## Change web-server port